Tom Harris is injured in a high school football game and ends up in the hospital.

 “How will you get to the hospital tomorrow afternoon?”

-“There’s a bus I can take from school that goes right down Ygnacio Valley Boulevard and stops next to the hospital.
-Then I’ll go home with my mom.”
+“There’s a bus I can take from school that goes down Ygnacio Valley Boulevard.
+I can get off at a bus stop that’s near the hospital.
+After our visit I’ll go home with my mom.”

 “Will Coach Reynolds be okay with you skipping out on practice?”